About the ACM Organization

 The ACM community is as diverse as the subfields that comprise computer science, from educators and researchers in academia to practitioners in project management, industrial research, and software development, engineering, and application design.

 This diversity extends to their gender and ethnicities.
-The ACM Women’s Council (ACM‐W) advocates internationally for full engagement of women in all aspects of computing.
+The ACM Diversity, Equity, and Inclusion Council coordinates and promotes diversity, equity and inclusion efforts throughout the organization.
+The ACM Women’s Committee (ACM‐W) advocates internationally for full engagement of women in all aspects of computing.
 The ACM‐sponsored Richard Tapia Celebration of Diversity in Computing brings together students, faculty, researchers, and professionals from all backgrounds.
 It provides a supportive networking environment for under‐represented groups across a range of computing and information technology fields.

 Supporting Tomorrow’s Problem Solvers Today